 As long as the separation is due to authorized causes, employers are required by the Labor Code to grant separation pay to terminated employees.
-The only exception is when the closing of business is due to serious financial losses, in which case they must provide proof of the severe losses.
-Employers violating labor laws may be subject to fines and penalties or even imprisoned for up to three years8.
+The only exception is when the business closes due to severe financial losses, in which case they must provide proof of the severe losses.
+Employers violating labor laws may be subject to fines and penalties or imprisoned for up to three years7.

-12. I am being transferred to a different department but I don’t want to.
-If I refuse the offer, will it be a cause for termination and am I eligible for separation pay?
+12. I am being transferred to a different department but don’t want to.
+If I refuse the offer, will it cause termination, and am I eligible for separation pay?

-It is management’s prerogative to transfer an employee within the company9, provided that the transfer is reasonable and not prejudicial to the employee.
+Management’s prerogative is transferring an employee within the company8, provided that the transfer is reasonable and not prejudicial to the employee.
 If you refuse the offer, you may be terminated but not for any authorized causes under the Labor Code.
 Your refusal will fall under willful disobedience or insubordination, in which case you will not receive separation pay.
 The same is true if you voluntarily resign.

-13. Will I receive separation pay if my contract ended as a Contractual Employee?
+13. Will I receive separation pay if my contract ends as a Contractual Employee?

 If termination is due to the expiration of your contract, you will not receive separation pay.
-However, if you were dismissed prior to the end of the contract and for authorized reasons provided by law, you are entitled to separation pay10.
+However, if you were dismissed before the end of the contract and for authorized reasons provided by law, you are entitled to separation pay9.

-14. Will I receive separation pay if my contract ended as a Project-Based Employee?
+14. Will I receive separation pay if my contract ends as a Project-Based Employee?

-If your contract has ended as a result of the completion of the project you’re engaged in, you will not receive separation pay.
-However, for people working in a construction company, if the total period of time they have worked on a project is at least one year and the contract did not specify a date for the project’s completion11, they are considered regular employees and are therefore entitled to separation pay.
+If your contract has ended due to the completion of the project you’re engaged in, you will not receive separation pay.
+However, for people working in a construction company, if the total period they have worked on a project is at least one year and the contract did not specify a date for the project’s completion10, they are considered regular employees and are therefore entitled to separation pay.

-15. Will I receive separation pay if my contract ended as a Freelancer?
+15. Will I receive separation pay if my freelance contract ends?